Eyes in French & Seeing spots? Relax, those are floaters! Les corps flottants et le champ visuel....

 I also learned these "floaters" can be connected to diabetes, which brings me back to blood sugar...
 No matter how much cinnamon-laced oatmeal I eat, my brain still feels "wrung like a sponge" by the time I have finished writing one of these posts.
 After four hours of brainwork, my cerveau feels starved, pressé comme une orange.
 Did you know nerves and the brain depend upon normal sugar levels to function properly?

 Voilà.
 Today's post was a public service announcement--for those of you who may have, like me, worried you were seeing mouches or toiles d'araignées--in addition to all those spots.
-They're just floaters and you're ok!
-(Though you might have your vision and your blood sugar checked....)
+They're just floaters and for those who see or perceive them the condition is called myodesopsia.
+(To be sure you might have your vision and your blood sugar checked....)

 le ciotaden = a person from La Ciotat